Skip to main content

 What should I do immediately after breaking a tooth?

 If you break a tooth, try to remain calm.
 Gently rinse your mouth with lukewarm water to clean the area.
 If there is bleeding, apply gentle pressure with clean gauze.
 If you can find the broken piece, store it in milk or saliva as your dentist may be able to use it in some cases.
 Avoid chewing on the affected side and arrange a dental appointment as soon as possible.
-Our guide on whether a broken tooth can be saved covers all the treatment options in detail.
+Over-the-counter pain relief may help manage discomfort in the interim.
+Avoid placing aspirin directly on the gum, as this can cause tissue irritation.

 Is a broken tooth a dental emergency?